Property rights (economics)

+Economists such as Adam Smith stress that the expectation of profit from "improving one's stock of capital" rests on the concept of private property rights.

 Conceptualizing property in economics vs. law

 The fields of economics and law do not have a general consensus on conceptions of property rights.
 Various property types are used in law but the terminology can be seen in economic reports.
 Sometimes in economics, property types are simply described as private or public/common in reference to private goods (excludable and rivalrous goods like a phone), as well as public goods (non-excludable and non-rivalrous goods, like air), respectively.
 Below is a list of the several property types defined and their relation to the economic concepts of excludability (the ability to limit the consumption of the good) and rivalry (a person's consumption of the good reduces the ability of another to consume it).